aramideoye/Premier-League-Analysis/README.md

 # Skills Exhibited

--  Data Collection and Transformation
+-  Data Collection, Integration, cleaning and Transformation
+-  Data Analysis
+-  Microsoft Power BI to create an interactive and appealing dashboard
+-  Data Visualization and Storytelling
+-  Comparative Analysis
+-  Github to manage and share the analysis visuals
+-  Documentation and Communication